nickgkan/orange/README.md

 # ORANGE

-Code for our paper ''Orientation Attentive Robot Grasp Synthesis''.
+Code for our paper ''Orientation Attentive Robotic Grasp Synthesis with Augmented Grasp Map Representation'', submitted to ICRA21.
+For our robotic experiment see https://github.com/gchal/tiago_grasp_plan

  **Abstract:**
-Physical neighborhoods of grasping points in common objects may offer a wide variety of plausible grasping configurations.
-For a fixed center of a simple spherical object for example, there is an infinite number of valid grasping orientations.
-Such structures create ambiguous and discontinuous grasp maps that confuse neural regressors.
-We perform a thorough investigation on the challenging Jacquard dataset to show that the existing pixel-wise learning approaches are prone to box overlaps of drastically different orientations.
-We then introduce a novel augmented map representation that partitions the angle space into bins to allow for the co-occurrence of such orientations and observe larger accuracy margins on the ground truth grasp map reconstructions.
-On top of that, we build the ORientation AtteNtive Grasp synthEsis (ORANGE) framework that jointly solves a bin classification problem and a real-value regression.
-The grasp synthesis is attentively supervised by combining discrete and continuous estimations into a single map.
-We provide experimental evidence by appending ORANGE to two existing unimodal architectures and boost their performance to state-of-the-art levels on Jacquard, specifically 94.71\%, over all related works, even multimodal.
+Inherent morphological characteristics in objects may offer a wide range of plausible grasping orientations that obfuscates the visual learning of robotic grasping.
+Existing grasp generation approaches are cursed to construct discontinuous grasp maps by aggregating annotations for drastically different orientations per grasping point.
+Moreover, current methods generate grasp candidates across a single direction in the robot's viewpoint, ignoring its feasibility constraints.
+In this paper, we propose a novel augmented grasp map representation, suitable for pixel-wise synthesis, that locally disentangles grasping orientations by partitioning the angle space into multiple bins.
+Furthermore, we introduce the ORientation AtteNtive Grasp synthEsis (ORANGE) framework, that jointly addresses classification into orientation bins and angle-value regression.
+The bin-wise orientation maps further serve as an attention mechanism for areas with higher \textit{graspability}, i.e. probability of being an actual grasp point.
+We report new state-of-the-art 94.71\% performance on Jacquard, with a simple U-Net using only depth images, outperforming even multi-modal approaches.
+Subsequent qualitative results with a real bi-manual robot validate ORANGE's effectiveness in generating grasps for multiple orientations, hence allowing planning grasps that are feasible.
+Code is available at \url{https://github.com/nickgkan/orange}.

  ![Image description](orange.png)

 ## Requirements
-Tested with Python 3.5 and 3.6.
+Tested with Python 3.5, 3.6, 3.7.
 Tested Pytorch versions: >=1.0.1
 See requirements.txt!
 ```